pieceofr/filecoin-plus-large-datasets/.github/ISSUE_TEMPLATE/datacap-application-for-large-dataset.md

 ```
 How do you plan on choosing the storage providers with whom you will be making deals?
 This should include a plan to ensure the data is retrievable in the future both by you and others.
 ```
-Under the help of Filecoin experts, we are discussing with 2 providers.
+We plan to have 5 replicas and plan to find 5 providers.
 ```

 How will you be distributing deals across storage providers?
 ```
-We are trying possible methods with 2 providers.
+We are trying possible methods with 2 providers and will find more providers.
 ```

 Do you have the resources/funding to start making deals as soon as you receive DataCap?
 What support from the community would help you onboard onto Filecoin?